team467/team467.github.io/content/programs/frc/about-frc/index.md

 The team is led by student leaders, industry engineers, parents, and community members.
 An engineering committee consisting of mentors and engineering sub-team student leaders direct the creation of the robot throughout the build season which starts in early January.

 After the robot is complete, the team competes in at least two district competitions; these usually occur in late February, through March.
-If eligible, we also compete in the District and National Championship Competitions.
+If eligible, we also compete in the New England District and World Championship Competitions.

 Throughout the year, the team also actively works to support the [mission of FIRST](https://www.firstinspires.org/about) through outreach and participation in many team  and community events.